 R HEALTHCARE Create an Advanced Care Plan (ACP) Plan for future healthcare options through a series of voluntary, non-legally binding conversations with your family and a qualified ACP facilitator.
 You will be guided to understand, reflect upon and discuss your goals, values and beliefs before indicating your preferences regarding future healthcare treatments and care options.
 Make copies of your ACP to be given to your healthcare providers or trusted family/friends.
 Inform your family if you have drafted an Advanced Medical Directive.
 R POSSESSIONS Designate significant items to be given away to specific people.
 Consider doing so as soon as you are able to, rather than detailing it in your will.
 Identify the location of any cash you have stored for emergencies, and provide instructions on how you wish to allocate the cash or use it.
 Discard any items you own that you would not want others to find, or include instructions about disposing of sensitive items, e.g. your journals, for a trusted friend or family member.
 Do up a "Where to Find" document such as deed to your house, car keys, credit cards/ATM cards, etc. indicating the location of important things your loved ones might need after you pass on.
 R LEGACY Write your own obituary.
 Doing so will allow you to decide how you wish to be remembered.
 Write down instructions for your final disposition.
 Do you prefer burial or cremation?
-Where would you prefer your final resting place to be?
-Plan for your funeral/remembrance ceremony.
+Where would you prefer your final resting place Plan for your funeral/remembrance ceremony.
 Who would you like to speak or give an eulogy at your funeral?
 What music and decorations would you like to include?
 Write down and share your preference.
 Leave a message for loved ones.
-You can do so through a letter, video or other ways which will be meaningful to Plan for future healthcare options through a series of voluntary, non-legally binding conversations with your family and a qualified ACP facilitator.
+Create an Advanced Care Plan (ACP) Plan for future healthcare options through a series of voluntary, nonlegally binding conversations with your family and a qualified ACP facilitator.
 You will be guided to understand, reflect upon and discuss your goals, values and beliefs before indicating your preferences regarding future healthcare treatments and care options.
 R POSSESSIONS Designate significant items to be given away to specific people.
 Consider doing so as soon as you are able to, rather than detailing it in your will.
 Discard any items you own that you would not want others to find, or include instructions about disposing of sensitive items, e.g. your journals, for a trusted friend or family member.
 R LEGACY Write your own obituary.
 Doing so will allow you to decide how you wish to be remembered.
 Write down instructions for your final disposition.
-Do you prefer burial or cremation?
-Where Plan for future healthcare options through a series of voluntary, non-legally binding conversations with your family and a qualified ACP facilitator.
+Create an Advanced Care Plan (ACP) Plan for future healthcare options through a series of voluntary, non- legally binding conversations with your family and a qualified ACP facilitator.
 You will be guided to understand, reflect upon and discuss your goals, values and beliefs before indicating your preferences regarding future healthcare treatments and care options.
 R POSSESSIONS Designate significant items to be given away to specific people.
 Consider doing so as soon as you are able to, rather than detailing it in your will.
 Discard any items you own that you would not want others to find, or include instructions about disposing of sensitive items, e.g. your journals, for a trusted friend or family member.
 R LEGACY Write your own obituary.
 Doing so will allow you to decide how you wish to be remembered.
 Write down instructions for your final disposition.
-Do you prefer burial or cremation?
-Where